History & Culture Center reels in new fishing exhibit

 Spinning and casting reels are among the featured items, with the oldest reel on display made in 1886.
 Some of the manufacturers have disappeared over the years, but many of the brands are still familiar names in the industry today.
 Among the reels on display are those that pioneered features common on modern reels.

 The featured lures date back as far as an 1874 patent date, and on up through the 1960s.
-They include baits from trout flies to foot-long musky lures, and everything in between.
-Many of them were made locally, including Mud Puppies made in Mosinee to minnows made in Madison.
+They include baits from trout flies to foot-long muskie lures, and everything in between.
+Many of them were made locally, including Mud Puppies, made in Mosinee, to minnows made in Madison.

 “There were actually a lot of baits made in Wisconsin,” said Merrill Historical Society board member Dave Johnson, “as Wisconsin was a big fishing state – still is.”